 How website projects work

-When you create a website project, Huddlekit loads your site inside a secure frame so your team can browse it and leave feedback without any installation.
-This approach works well for most public websites, but some sites actively prevent this.
+When you create a website project, Huddlekit loads your site so your team can browse it and leave feedback, with nothing to install.
+This works well for most public websites, but a few sites can't be loaded this way.

 Common reasons a site may not load

-Website projects only work with publicly accessible pages.
-If a page requires you to sign in to view it, Huddlekit cannot load it.
-Use a Web App project instead — you install a small widget directly on your site, so it works inside authenticated areas.
+Website projects work with pages that are publicly reachable.
+A site's own sign-in page is fine — you can sign in right there in the review view and keep going.
+But if a whole site or deployment sits behind a private account (for example, a staging deployment set to private), Huddlekit can't reach it.
+Publish it publicly, or use a Web App project instead — you install a small widget directly on your site, so it works inside authenticated areas.

 What to try

-3. Switch to a Web App project if you need to review content behind a login or on a site with strict security settings.
+- Switch to a Web App project for anything behind a private login.
 See Website vs. Web App.

 When website projects work best